7th Annual Pacific Northwest Hybrid Symposium

 Professor of Medicine, Director, Martin Kalser Chair, Vice Chair of Research

 Dr. Maria Abreu is a Professor of Medicine, researcher, and Director of the Crohn's and Colitis Center at the University of Miami Miller School of Medicine.
 Dr. Abreu is also a Professor of Microbiology and Immunology and holds the Martin Kalser Chair in Gastroenterology.
 Dr. Abreu is the Vice Chair of Research in the Department of Medicine as well as the Chair for the International Organization for the Study of Inflammatory Diseases all at her alma mater, the University of Miami Miller School of Medicine.
-On the clinical-translational side, Dr. Abreu is an expert in intestinal inflammation, Crohn's disease, and inflammatory bowel disease (IBD).
+On the clinical-translational side, Dr. Abreu is an expert in intestinal inflammation and inflammatory bowel disease (IBD).
 On the basic science side, the focus of her laboratory has been host-bacterial interactions and, in particular, the role of toll-like receptor signaling in intestinal inflammation and neoplasia.
 They have focused on toll-like receptor 4 (TLR4) as a model for how recognition of bacteria by TLRs in the intestine functions broadly with an eye to translating this to patients before they develop dysplasia.

 Ghassan Wahbeh-- MD